Menu

 The power for the textile industry to have more sustainable and environmentally friendly practices is not only the responsibility of the companies, but also of the society that consumes their products.

-In consequence, fashion brands like Zara, H&M, Nike, C&A and Top Shop are focus in developing hybrid experiences that will reduce frictions in both physical (e.g. reserve fitting rooms, coffee shops inside locals, customized products) and online shopping experiences (e.g. better sizing technology, 3D virtual models, renting options ).
+In consequence, fashion brands like Zara, H&M, Nike, C&A and Top Shop are focused on developing hybrid experiences that will reduce friction in both physical (e.g. reserve fitting rooms, coffee shops inside larger businesses, customized products) and online shopping experiences (e.g. better sizing technology, 3D virtual models, renting options).

 Unfortunately In-store experiences are often affected by not finding stock or the size the customer needs, and this predictability is affected by the large number of returns.